-• Fill job openings by the promotion of Pierpont Community & Technical College's employees whenever it is in the mutual best interest of the employee and the College;
+- Promote Pierpont Community & Technical College's employees whenever it is in the mutual best interest of the employee and the College; - Offer a promotional opportunity only to employees who meet the qualifications stated in the position description, and whose performance and accomplishments establish his/her potential as the best person for the job; - Acknowledge professional growth, and the increased contribution resulting from it, by advancing employees along their chosen career path; and

-- Offer a promotional opportunity only to employees who meet the qualifications stated in the position description, and whose performance and accomplishments establish his/her potential as the best person for the job; - Acknowledge professional growth, and the increased contribution resulting from it, by advancing employees along their chosen career path; and - Review the salary of the advanced or promoted employees and make appropriate adjustments immediately upon a change in status.
+• Review the salary of the advanced or promoted employees and make appropriate adjustments immediately upon a change in status.
 There is no guarantee of a salary increase in conjunction with advancement or promotion.